aspeas/Vinyl-Records/pages/about.md

 {% include feature/jumbotron.html objectid="/objects/photo collage.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page";"History of Vinyl";"Technical Details";"Rights Statements";"Technical Credits" %}
+{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection